 Read More: Satellite Broadband Accessibility in West VirginiaThis Science & Technology Note considers existing efforts and discusses policy options to enhance flood resilience in West Virginia.
 Resilience “is the capability to anticipate, prepare for, respond to, and recover [from disasters] with minimum damage.

-Read More: Flood Resilience and West VirginiaThis Science and Technology Note explores the potential of geothermal energy on former coal mine lands in West Virginia, highlighting the opportunities and challenges associated with harnessing sustainable energy from these sites.
+Read More: School Discipline in West VirginiaThis Science and Technology Note explores the potential of geothermal energy on former coal mine lands in West Virginia, highlighting the opportunities and challenges associated with harnessing sustainable energy from these sites.

 Read More: Geothermal Energy on Abandoned Mine LandsThis Science & Technology Note considers opportunities and challenges associated with advanced nuclear power deployment in West Virginia, with a particular focus on Small Modular Reactors (SMRs) at former coal sites.

-Read More: Advanced Nuclear Power and West VirginiaThis Science and Technology Note discusses the methods, opportunities, and challenges of West Virginians participating in carbon offset programs that sell carbon credits to businesses that are striving for net-zero emissions.
+Read More: Clean Hydrogen and West VirginiaThis Science and Technology Note discusses the methods, opportunities, and challenges of West Virginians participating in carbon offset programs that sell carbon credits to businesses that are striving for net-zero emissions.

 Read More: Forest Carbon MarketsThis Science and Technology Note discusses the surge in tick-borne diseases over the last decade and addresses the importance of early detection and treatment in preventing long-term symptoms.